District Energy

 How District Energy Works

-District energy eliminates the need for each building to have individual boilers, chillers, heat pumps and cooling towers, making them well-suited for high-density urban centres, industrial complexes, civic hubs, hospitals and university campuses.
+District energy eliminates the need for each building to have individual boilers, chillers, heat pumps and cooling towers, making DISTRICT ENERGY SYSTEMS well-suited for high-density urban centres, industrial complexes, civic hubs, hospitals and university campuses.

 Business as usual

-Individual boilers, chillers, and cooling towers deliver each building thermal energy, increasing cost, maintenance and environmental footprint.
+Individual boilers, chillers, and cooling towers deliver thermal energy to each building.

 District Energy

-Thermal energy generation is centralized and delivered to customers through a piping network, and small heat exchangers at each building.
+Thermal energy generation is centralized and delivered to customers through a piping network, and small heat exchangers at each building, reducing cost, maintenance and environmental footprint.

 play